sorainrj/ccclll/docs/i.Add the Extension.md

 ### Manifest Additions

 The Adverts ANE requires a few additions to the manifest to be able to start certain activities.
 You should add the listing below to your manifest, replacing `APPLICATION_ID` with your AIR application id on Android (eg `air.com.distriqt.test`) Note that it may be prefixed by `air.`.

+Make sure you add the  `com.google.android.gms.ads.APPLICATION_ID` `meta-data` tag with a string value of your AdMob app ID into the application node.
+You can [find your App ID](https://support.google.com/admob/answer/7356431) in the AdMob UI.

 ```xml
 <manifest android:installLocation="auto">